syncfusion-content/windowsforms-docs/WindowsForms/Section 508 Compliance/Detailed Voluntary Product Accessibility Template.md

 <td>
 (c) A well-defined on-screen indication of the current focus shall be provided to move among interactive interface elements as the input focus changes.
 The focus shall be programmatically exposed so that Assistive Technology can track focus and focus changes.<br/><br/></td><td>
 Supported with minor exceptions<br/><br/></td><td>
 Essential Tools: Supported with minor exceptions.
-Controls provide a well-defined onscreen indication of the current focus that moves among interactive<br/><br/>interface elements as the input focus changes with minor exceptions such as Docking Manager, Ribbon.<br/><br/>Essential Chart: Fully Supported.<br/><br/>Essential Diagram: Fully Supported.
+Controls provide a well-defined onscreen indication of the current focus that moves among interactive<br/><br/>Interface elements as the input focus changes with minor exceptions such as Docking Manager, Ribbon.<br/><br/>Essential Chart: Fully Supported.<br/><br/>Essential Diagram: Fully Supported.
 Also provides hover styles and selection styles that highlight the position of the focus.<br/><br/>Essential Schedule: Fully Supported.<br/><br/>Essential Edit: Fully Supported.<br/><br/></td></tr>
 <tr>
 <td>
 (d) Sufficient information about user interface element including identity, operation and state of the element shall be available to Assistive Technology.
 When an image represents a program element, the information conveyed by the image must also be available in text.<br/><br/></td><td>
 Fully Supported<br/><br/></td><td>
 Essential Tools: Fully supported.
-Controls provide enough information regarding the user interface elements and program elements, which can be used in Assistive technologies.<br/><br/>Essential Chart: Not Applicable. <br/><br/>Essential Diagram: Fully supported.
-Control provides sufficient information available in text about user interface elements and program elements represented by images, in virtually all cases. <br/><br/>Essential Schedule: Fully supported.Control provides enough information regarding the user interface elements andprogram elements, which can be used in Assistive technologies.<br/><br/>Essential Edit: Not Applicable.<br/><br/></td></tr>
+Controls provide enough information regarding the user interface elements and program elements, that can be used in Assistive technologies.<br/><br/>Essential Chart: Not Applicable. <br/><br/>Essential Diagram: Fully supported.
+Control provides sufficient information available in text about user interface elements and program elements represented by images, in virtually all cases. <br/><br/>Essential Schedule: Fully supported.Control provides enough information regarding the user interface elements andprogram elements, that can be used in Assistive technologies.<br/><br/>Essential Edit: Not Applicable.<br/><br/></td></tr>
 <tr>
 <td>
 (e) When bitmap images are used to identify controls, status indicators, or other programmatic elements, the meaning assigned to those images shall be consistent throughout an application's performance.<br/><br/></td><td>